The full Quantum Spectral Curve for $AdS_4/CFT_3$: Introduction

 In {\bf Appendix \ref{app:derivations}}, we discuss the details of the derivation (already summarized in \cite{Cavaglia:2014exa}) of the QSC from the analytic properties of the T-system \cite{ABJMdisco}.
 In {\bf Appendix \ref{app:gamma}}, we list some useful algebraic identities used in the derivation of the Q-system relations.
 In {\bf Appendix \ref{app:ABderive}}, we deduce some of the constraints on the asymptotics of $\bP$ and $\bQ$ functions.
+In {\bf Appendix \ref{sec:appWC}}, we discuss the weak coupling limit of the QSC and show the emergence of the 2-loop Bethe equations of \cite{MZ}.
+We exploit this link to prove the identification between the parameters entering the asymptotics of the QSC and the quantum numbers.
 Finally, in {\bf Appendix \ref{app:dictionary}} we review the dictionary between $OSp(4|6)$ quantum numbers and number of Bethe roots appearing in various versions of the (Asymptotic) Bethe Ansatz, which could be useful for the reader wanting to apply the prescription of Section \ref{sec:asymptotics} to concrete states.